 Keep the Vents Clean

 Over time, your AC vents get dirty and dusty, preventing the maximum amount of airflow from passing through.
 Just like you want to change your air filter monthly, you should also vacuum and wipe down the vents throughout your home to remove particles.
-If you stick with this cleaning routine and still notice airflow issues, consider a professional duct cleaning.

 Reduce the Humidity